oakfang/mnd/README.md

-# graph-core
+# mnd - JS monads for the masses
-Simplistic, yet robust, graph lib for nodeJs
+Bare-bones JS monads